3. Data Format and Readers¶

 With CSV files, if a column’s name is ambiguous in the header (i.e, contains already a comma), then it should be enclosed within double quotes to avoid ambiguities (e.g A,B should be “A,B”).
 See the Drug Decode section for an example.

-The specific format IC50 is CSV file where the header must contain a column named COSMIC_ID.
+The specific format for the IC50 data is CSV file where the header must contain a column named COSMIC_ID.
 Other column should correspond to a given drug identifier (an integer).
 The order of the columns does not matter.
 So, each row contains the IC50s for a given COSMIC identifier.

 The IC50 matrix can be populated with other data (e.g., AUCs).